srcery-colors/srcery-vim/README.md

 Enables italic text.
 default: gui 1, term 0

-#### g:srcery_transparent_background
+#### g:srcery_bg_passthrough

-Removes the background color in terminal.
+Lets the terminal control the background color in Vim, setting the background in vim to NONE.

+A possible use case for this could be you want to manipulate the background color in the terminal, and let the results bubble up to Vim, like [this](https://github.com/roosta/tmux-pop).

-This is a bit of an experimental option, and it cause issues in certain terminals.
+This is a bit of an experimental option, and can cause issues in certain terminals.

 default: 0

 #### g:srcery_underline